 By Brittney Pastion

-Alexis Nakota Sioux Nation leadership and community members were in attendance, including the family members of the former chief, late Thomas Potts, who initiated the development.
+Paul Nation leadership and community members were in attendance, including students that will one day roam the halls of the new school.

-Construction on the truck-stop will begin in July of this year, with a tentative opening date scheduled for November 2018, Alexis said.
+Construction on the new school begins now, with a tentative opening date scheduled for September 2019.